SystemsApproach/ops/lifecycle.rst

 * The commit that does correspond to a finalized patch is also tagged (in the repo) with the corresponding semantic version number.
-In GitHub, this tag is bound to a hash that unambiguously identifies the commit, making it the authoritative way of binding a version number to a particular instance of the source code.
+In git, this tag is bound to a hash that unambiguously identifies the commit, making it the authoritative way of binding a version number to a particular instance of the source code.

 * For repos that correspond to microservices, the repo also has a Dockerfile that gives the recipe for building a Docker image from